magamig/magamig.github.io/content/about/index.md

 ![](/image/me_cropped.jpg#me)

-Currently working at [Microsoft](https://www.microsoft.com/) in Ireland.
+Currently working at [Microsoft](https://www.microsoft.com/) in Ireland as part of the Geneva Metrics Infrastructure team.
 Using this blog to put things into writing.
 My topics of interest revolve around images and maps.

 When I'm not in front of a screen, I'm probably motorcycling, playing music at [TUM](https://www.facebook.com/tunauniversitariaminho), walking in the woods, or having a [beer](/beers/) with friends.